ClementGib/debian-iso-preseed/README.md

 6. make bootable your iso on USB-KEY, CD-ROM (or PXE server)

+7. Get the debian-iso-preseed (in a USB for example) and installl the firmware :
+7.1 sudo dmesg | grep firmware, 7.2 apt-cache search NAME_OF_FIRMWARE (NAME of missing firmware), 7.3 apt-get install NAME_OF_PACKAGE

-7. execute start.sh:
+8. execute start.sh:
-7.1.
+8.1.
 Sudoer config for user
-7.2.
+8.2.
 Execution of install.sh (auto install of every package) OR install-debug.sh for choose which package you wish.
-7.3.
-If you have some dependencies problem correct your source.list file and start it again (with source.list provided for exemple)
+8.3.
+If you have some dependencies problem correct your source.list file and start it again (with source.list provided for example)

-8. Custom your Desktop :
+9. Custom your Desktop :
-8.1 Use KDE-Desktop for follow my KDE customization :)
+9.1 Use KDE-Desktop for follow my KDE customization :)
 # Contains :

 BUILD ISO IMAGE (FORK):